 While that is no longer the case, as a casual marijuana user you may still be asked exactly how much marijuana you are consuming.
 Depending on the specific insurance company, heavy cannabis use may still be classified with smoker ratings.
 However if you mix marijuana with tobacco, then even a single recreational usage in 12 months would classify you as a smoker.

-There is some silver lining for the smokers amongst us.
+There is some silver lining for the smokers among us.
 Most insurance companies offer preferred rates, or better than regular health rates, to individuals that demonstrate better than standard health metrics.
 Such preferred rates are available both to smokers as well as non-smokers.
 As you would expect, non smoking preferred rates are substantially better than preferred pricing offered to smokers.
 Nonetheless, if you are able to get preferred pricing while being a smoker, it will save you a lot of money over the term of your life insurance.

 Preferred rate thresholds for smokers vary by company.
 Some companies may have easier norms for blood pressure, cholesterol or even driving habits than others.
 What is even more relevant is that some of the Canadian life insurance companies may not offer preferred pricing to those that smoke cigarettes but only be able to offer better pricing to cigar consumers.
 At PolicyAdvisor we work with 17 of the best life insurance companies in Canada and can guide you to make the right choice.